iCliniq Logo

 • If pregnancy occurs while using Tazarotene, discontinue using Tazarotene and call the doctor immediately.
 Tazarotene can harm the fetus.

 • Avoid prolonged exposure to sunlight, tan beds, and sunlamps.
-Wear protective clothing, sunglasses, and sunscreen with a higher SPF.
+Wearing protective outfits and sunglasses and applying sunscreen with a higher SPF (sun protection factor) is essential.
 Avoid prolonged exposure to cold or wind.
 Tazarotene causes skin sensitivity to sunlight or extreme weather.

 • Inform the doctor about all skin or hair care products, including soaps, shampoos, wave solutions, cleansers, moisturizers, and cosmetics.
-Many skin care products irritate the skin if such products are used with Tazarotene.
+Many skin care products irritate the skin if they are used with Tazarotene.

 • These products are already harsh; they dry the skin and contain alcohol, spices, or lime rind.
 If these products are used for a long time, it is recommended to wait before using Tazarotene.
 Instead, look for recommended products that will not irritate the skin.